A Tour of Bird Island

 Last week I had a chance to check out Bird Island in Lake Ouachita care of a press tour put on by

-Bird Island, home to Lake Ouachita’s “tornado of birds’ is a new addition to Arkansas’s nature tourism menu.
+Bird Island, home to Lake Ouachita’s “tornado of birds’ is a new addition to Arkansas’ nature tourism menu.
 Bird Island, located in the middle of Lake Ouachita, has recently been named an Important Bird Area (IBA) by the National Audubon Society.
 The narrow spit of land hosts 30-50 thousand purple martins in late July and early August.
-The birds convene there
+The birds convene there after nesting.

 The island has been cited for a number of years for its bird population.
 Three years ago, Audubon AR board member Bo Verser noticed the numbers of birds were setting off Nexrad radar over Lake Ouachita.